dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/knora-iris.rst

 Internal Ontology IRIs
 ^^^^^^^^^^^^^^^^^^^^^^

-Starting with the Knora API v2, Knora makes a distinction between internal and external ontologies.
+Starting with Knora API v2, Knora makes a distinction between internal and external ontologies.
 Internal ontologies are used in the triplestore, while external ontologies are used in the API.
 For each internal ontology, there is a corresponding external ontology.
 Some internal ontologies are built into Knora, while others are project-specific.
 The Knora API server automatically generates external ontologies based on project-specific internal ontologies.

 Each internal ontology has an IRI, which is also the IRI of the named graph that contains the ontology in the triplestore.
 An internal project-specific ontology IRI has the form: